Photo by Krishna Katuwal

 The genotype SeaIsle 1 performed well and had the greatest leaf water content of 54% at the end of stress treatment.
 SeaIsle 1 also had greater photosynthesis, transpiration and stomatal conductance than poorer-performing genotypes.
 Leaf water-use efficiency of SeaIsle 1 was nine times greater than the average leaf water-use efficiency of SeaStar or PI614680.
-SeaIsle 1 also had greater cell membrane stability, as indicated by lower electrolyte leakage than many other genotypes.
+SeaIsle 1 also had greater cell membrane stability, as indicated by lower electrolyte leakage compared with many other genotypes.

 In general, after a week of drought stress, better-performing genotypes had greater osmotic adjustment than poorer-performing genotypes.
 Our findings indicated a wide variation exists in drought tolerance in seashore paspalum, and the better-performing genotypes could be a source of drought-tolerance traits for improving turfgrass stress tolerance.